fkellner/jeniffer2/USER_MANUAL.md

 Jeniffer2 creates a `jeniffer2-logs` folder in the folder it is run in.
 It stores performance and system information in CSV format.
-You can open and inspect these files with a text editor, python, R, Excel...if you are curious, but if you want to contribute to the research concerning Jeniffer2 development, please do not edit them before handing them in.
+You can open and inspect these files with a text editor, python, R, Excel...if you are curious.
+In the [Code Repository](https://github.com/fkellner/jeniffer2), there are some scripts to benchmark performance and accuracy and generate plots!

 ## Credits